wildmountainfarms/solarthing/other/docs/technical/saving_packets.md

     "username": "admin",
     "password": "relax",
     "connection_timeout": 5,
-    "socket_timeout": 5
+    "call_timeout": 6
   }
 }
 ```
 The "settings" object is used to specify settings for specific uses in the program.
 Right now the program has hard coded values
 for packet_upload and command_download.
 Only the mate program uses the command_download values.

 The config is used to specify the CouchDB config.
-Everything after "port" is optional. connection_timeout and socket_timeout
+Everything after "port" is optional. connection_timeout and call_timeout
 are in seconds.
 Decimal or whole numbers can be used.

 This is for latest save